FrontMatter/web-documentation-nextjs/content/docs/content-creation/fields.md

 ## Tags

-The `tags` field allows you to create or use tags from your `frontMatter.taxonomy.tags` setting (by default, none existing).
+The `tags` field allows you to create or use tags from your `.frontmatter/database/taxonomyDb.json` file (by default, none existing).
 When adding a tag which does not yet exist, you will have the option to create it.